WE BUY RECORDS - Call or Text 561-247-2703

 Vinyl Media Grades

-• G+ or Very Good Minus (VG-): Surface noise can be expected but usually no skips should be present.
+• G+ or Very Good Minus (VG-): 6-7.9 out of 10.
+Surface noise can be expected but usually no skips should be present.
 These will not be trashed records like many may find on eBay or from other sellers.
 They are usually just not quite VG, normally from too many micro scratches or hairlines.
 Not gouged or deeply scratched.
 These should still be relatively safe to play on a mid level stylus.

 Album Cover Grades